ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 [The cities that a gay website chooses to include on launch would logically be more likely to have gay neighborhoods, if anything.]

+[at present they have 187 US cities, 215 in North America, and 229 worldwide]

 [FOOTNOTE] It is possible to study community change in small towns along with neighborhoods in large cities.
 Provincetown, in particular, has been studied alongside Andersonville [CITE Japonica].
 My framing, however, is concerned with urban neighborhoods.
 Moreover, my focus on population characteristics makes including non-urban tracts with extensive seasonal migration perilous.

 ## Variables: the American Community Survey